Find out what is happening in the world of corruption

 How do you define corruption?

-We define corruption as the abuse of public office for private gain.
+We define corruption as the abuse of entrusted office for private gain.
 However, it’s important to note that ours is not the only definition – some are broad, and others are quite specific.
 For instance, here are a few definitions of corruption:

 Learn more about our definition of corruption